 Section 6.
 Qualifications.

 Every Director shall at the time of election and during the term for which elected, reside within the district for which and from which that director was elected.
 A rural Director must be a rural member of the Corporation.
 No person may hold more than one directorship at a time.
+No person may serve as a Director while that person is employed by the Corporation.
+No person may be elected as a Director within three years after leaving employment with the Corporation; this prohibition applies regardless of the position held or the reason the employment was terminated.
 Every Director must as of the date of election be at least 18 years of age.

 Section 7.
 Removal.